 The legal right to take time off covers events to do with your dependants, so for example, you could not use the right to have time off to deal with a burst pipe.

 The time off needs to be necessary and reasonable in the circumstances.
-If you are part of a couple or the other parent is active in the care of the child, the time off that is reasonable in the circumstances would take into account the fact that there is another person to share the care.
-Normally only one parent would be expected to have the time off at once, however where a child is very ill, has an accident or is having a major operation, it may be reasonable for both parents to have reasonable time off.
+For example, if you are part of a couple or the other parent is active in the care of your child, the time off that is reasonable in the circumstances would take into account the fact that there is another person to share the care.
+Normally only one parent would be expected to have the time off at once.
+However, where a child is very ill, has an accident or is having a major operation, it may be reasonable for both parents to have reasonable time off.

-- Is it the first time you’re asking for time off for dependents?
+- Is it the first time you’re asking for time off for dependants?
 If not, how often have you taken time off for dependants before and for how long?

 - What was the incident?
 How severe was it?
 For how long have you known that it might happen?